 There just isn’t always time for bedtime stories — no matter how amazing a parent you are.
 Thankfully, Storynory provides a solution for those who simply can’t find the time to read to their kids, offering a collection of original and classic fairy tales and short novels specifically tailored for children.
-The site currently only offers a couple hundred audiobooks to choose from, but it is steadily growing as it routinely publishes at least one new story each week.
+The site currently offers a few hundred audiobooks to choose from, and that number is steadily growing as it routinely publishes at least one new story each week.
 Storynory also touts some of the most exuberant narrators around, and given each story utilizes an HTML 5 player for playback purposes, you can listen to the audiobooks on nearly any smartphone, tablet, or browser available.
 The occasional story competitions only further encourage listening and creativity on behalf of your children.

-Librophile is another free alternative for accessing classic audiobooks.
-The site’s minimalistic design, clean layout, and bookshelf-like appearance make it easy to navigate through the vast array of titles by popularity, release date, and genre.
+Digital Book, previously known as Librophile, is another free alternative for accessing classic audiobooks.
+The site’s minimalistic design, clean layout, and bookshelf-like appearance make it easy to navigate through the vast array of titles by popularity, release date, and user rating.
 Want to listen to James Joyce’s Ulysses or the inspiration for the longest running musical on Broadway?
 Not a problem.
-You can stream chapters right on the site or download entire novels for offline use with more than 500 different MP3 players.
-You can even subscribe to the site via iTunes, or save titles for quick reference if you don’t mind forking over your Facebook credentials.
+You can stream chapters right on the site or download entire novels for offline use; chosen offerings automatically download as zip files, with MP3 files inside.
+Like most of the sites we’ve listed, there’s also a search bar to help you find what you’re looking for.